Here’s what you need to know for your first visit.

 What should kids wear to play at CAF?

 At CAF we focus on imagination-based play and messy art activities.
 You’ll want to wear clothes that you don’t mind getting dirty, painted, wet or moon dusty.
-No shirts and bare feet are welcome!
+No shirts and bare feet are welcome at water based sensory stations.

-NO SHOES in the studio PLEASE!
+NO SHOES, socks only in the studio PLEASE!
 This is to prevent the moon sand from leaving the studio on the bottom of shoes.
 We very much appreciate your accommodation!

 Can I go out for lunch and come back for a visit afterward?